Sita: Later years and second exile

-Speeches in the Ramayana
+Speeches and symbolism

 While the Ramayana mostly concentrates on Rama's actions, Sita also speaks many times during the exile.
 The first time is in the town of Chitrakuta where she narrates an ancient story to Rama, whereby Rama promises to Sita that he will never kill anybody without provocation.

 The second time Sita is shown talking prominently is when she speaks to Ravana.
 Ravana has come to her in the form of a mendicant and Sita tells him that he does not look like one.

 Some of her most prominent speeches are with Hanuman when he reaches Lanka.
 Hanuman wants an immediate union of Rama and Sita and thus he proposes to Sita to ride on his back.
 Sita refuses as she does not want to run away like a thief; instead she wants her husband Rama to come and defeat Ravana to save her.